AdobeDocs/experience-platform.fr-FR/help/xdm/tutorials/create-schema-ui.md

 A dialog appears that displays a list of all available classes, including any defined by your organization (the owner being &quot;[!UICONTROL Customer]&quot;) as well as standard classes defined by Adobe.

 Sélectionnez une classe dans la liste pour afficher sa description sur le côté droit de la boîte de dialogue.
-You can also select **[!UICONTROL Preview Class Structure]** to see the fields and metadata associated with the class.
+You can also select **[!UICONTROL Preview class structure]** to see the fields and metadata associated with the class.
 Sélectionnez **[!UICONTROL Affecter une classe]** pour continuer.

 ![](../images/tutorials/create-schema/assign_class.png)